 Model 2218 Operational Functions

-Buffers
+Input Transition Buffers

 A transition buffer shall be provided capable of holding a minimum of 1024 recorded entries.
 The transition buffer shall default to empty.
 The following are the two entry types: transition and rollover.
 The inputs shall be monitored for state transition.
 At each transition (if the input has been configured to report transition), a transition entry shall be added to the transition buffer.
 If multiple inputs change state during one input sample, these transitions shall be entered into the input transition buffer by increasing input number.